Elite Formation and Family Structure in Prewar Japan: Evidence from the Personnel Inquiry Records: Data

+Thus, within each edition, the data consist of listed individuals and the family-member records associated with them.
+The recorded family relationships link each listed individual to his parents and children.
+Specifically, individual \( i \) is linked to parents \( m_i \) and \( f_i \), and to children in \( s_{it} \), \( a_{it} \), and \( d_{it} \).

+\paragraph{Linking Family Records across Editions} We use the family information recorded in each PIR edition to link individuals and family members across editions.
+First, we identify the same listed individuals across editions using name and birth year.
+Based on this matching, we examine whether individuals \( i \in \mathcal{I}_t \) are listed in later editions \( t' > t \), and use this information to measure persistence and turnover among listed individuals.

-The graph framework can also be extended across editions to reconstruct longer family trees that span multiple periods.
-Since each edition contains snapshots of familial ties (e.g., parent-child relationships), connecting individual nodes across editions using consistent identifiers allows us to link ancestors and descendants beyond the scope of a single edition.
-For example, if a father appears in an earlier edition and his son in a later one, we can establish a temporal family edge from the parent node in \( G_t \) to the child node in \( G_{t'} \).
-Concretely, if individual \( i \in \mathcal{I}_t \) lists a son \( s \in s_{it} \cup a_{it} \) in edition \( t \), and that son is matched to an elite individual \( j \in \mathcal{I}_{t'} \) in a later edition \( t' > t \) based on personal identifiers such as name and birth year, we construct an inter-edition edge \( (i, j) \in E_{t,t'} \).
+Second, we link sons recorded in one edition to listed individuals in later editions.
+Each edition provides a snapshot of parent-child relationships, but these relationships can be extended across editions when a son of a listed individual later appears as a listed elite.
+Specifically, if individual \( i \in \mathcal{I}_t \) lists a biological or adopted son \( c \in s_{it} \cup a_{it} \) in edition \( t \), and this son is matched to a listed individual \( j \in \mathcal{I}_{t'} \) in a later edition \( t' > t \) using identifiers such as name and birth year, we construct an inter-edition family link from \( i \) to \( j \).
 Formally,

-In this way, layering the tripartite graphs across editions allows us to reconstruct dynamic, intergenerational graphs that reveal the evolution of elite family networks over time.
+This procedure allows us to extend the within-edition family information beyond a single snapshot and to study whether sons of listed individuals subsequently appear as listed individuals.
+Furthermore, we show the intergenerational transmission of elite status by examining the extent to which father-son pairs are both listed across the PIR in Section \ref{result:intergeneration}.